cloudaware/compliance-policies/ce/ca/azure/monitor/diagnostic-setting-for-azure-key-vault/description.md

 ### From Azure Portal

 1. Go to `Key vaults`.
-2. For each Key vault.
-3. Go to `Diagnostic settings`.
+2. For each Key vault, under `Monitoring`, go to `Diagnostic settings`.
-4. Click `Edit setting`.
+3. Click `Edit setting` next to a diagnostic setting.
-5. Ensure that a destination is configured.
+4. Ensure that a destination is configured.
-6. Under `Category groups`, ensure that `audit` and `allLogs` are checked.
+5. Under `Category groups`, ensure that `audit` and `allLogs` are checked.

 ### From Azure CLI